tincerti/tincerti.github.io/_pages/teaching.md

 ## Teaching Experience

-I teach courses in statistical methods, statistical programming, and quantitative research design, as well as substantive areas of political economy.
-You can find syllabi, student evaluations, and examples of some of my lessons below:
+I teach courses in statistical methods, statistical programming, and quantitative research design, as well as substantive areas of political economy and comparative politics.
+You can find some syllabi, student evaluations, and examples of lessons below:

 - [*Foundations of Statistical Inference*](http://www.trevorincerti.com/files/PL500-syllabus-2019.pdf) (Professor [P.M.
 Aronow](https://pmaronow.github.io)):
   <details>